Transactions you must self assess

 Various COVID-19 relief measures have caused delays in our service.
 We are assessing lodgements and applications in order of date received.

-The transactions that you cannot self assess must be lodged for assessment with the Office of State Revenue.
+The transactions that you cannot self assess must be lodged for assessment with Queensland Revenue Office.

 You cannot reassess transactions unless your notice of registration authorises this.